agiletodd/agiletodd.github.io/_posts/Scrum-framework/2016-07-14-It-Worked-On-My-Machine.md

 ### 1 - The Load Balanced Environment
 I worked with a very good development team that had agile engineering practices implemented with purpose: continuous integration builds, automated testing, automated deployments to lower level environments, emergent architecture using SOLID principles, etc. Sprint after Sprint they delivered "done" increments of "potentially shippable" product.
 The way it should be!

 When the Product Owner said "ship it into production" we were all excited.
 Thoroughly tested and bullet proof we couldn't wait to delight the customer.
 With the click of a button the software went into production.
-Some odd hours later the customers started reporting issues of being "auto-magically" logged out of the website.
+Some odd hours later the customers started reporting issues of being "automatically" logged out of the website.

 Everyone on the team dug in and began troubleshooting the issue.
 Several hours of examination and we determined that we never engineered the software in a way that it could operate in a load balanced environment; the production environment was load balanced across four servers.
 There are many ways this could have been prevented.
 The lower level environments did not replicate the production environment nor did we ever talk to operations to consider these types of things.